dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   * Valid signatures verify and you cant' forge signatures.
 * We use hash of msg as input to the digital signature.
 * If you sign a hash pointer at the end of the blockchain, you're siging the entire contents of the blockchain.
-* bitcoin uses ECDSA for digital signing.
+* Bitcoin uses ECDSA for digital signing.
 Randomness is very impt to generating the keys and signing the keys.

 **Decentralized identity management**
 * Public key is an identity of a person/actor i.e., the public key "says" a message.
 But to create the message, you need to use secret key which only you control.
 * Decentralized identity management : You can create a new public key (public identity) and secret key (your private control of the identity) if you want.
 You're anonymous when publishing a message because nobody knows your secret key and they only see your public key that you can keep changing if you want.
-* bitcoin address is a public identity.
+* Bitcoin address is a public identity.

 **A simple cryptocurrency**
 * Double spending : Spending the same coin twice.